Saturday, May 28, 2011

 Take your passion....and make it happen!

-1983: Irene Cara, who I feel gave one of the top vocal performances of the Rock Era on this song, rose to #1 with "Flashdance...What a Feeling".
-David Bowie was at #2 with "Let's Dance, Michael Jackson's "Beat It" featuring the great guitar work of Eddie Van Halen was third.
+1983: Irene Cara, who I feel gave one of the top vocal performances of the Rock Era on this song, rose to #1 with "Flashdance...What A Feeling".
+David Bowie was at #2 with "Let's Dance", Michael Jackson's "Beat It", featuring the great guitar work of Eddie Van Halen, was third.
 Men At Work remained at #4 with "Overkill" followed by Thomas Dolby's only hit "She Blinded Me With Science".
-The rest of the Top 10: "Little Red Corvette" from Prince, Laura Branigan's "Solitaire at #7, the Culture Club moving up with "Time (Clock of the Heart)", Lionel Richie stuck at 9 with "My Love" and Bryan Adams moving into the Top 10 with "Straight From the Heart".
+The rest of the Top 10: "Little Red Corvette" from Prince, Laura Branigan's "Solitaire at #7, the Culture Club moving up with "Time (Clock of the Heart)", Lionel Richie stuck at 9 with "My Love" and Bryan Adams moving into the Top 10 with "Straight From The Heart".

 1984: Prince released the single "When Doves Cry".